Computing Technology for Math Excellence Logo

 Taking the Stress Out of Homework: Organizational, Content-Specific, and Test-Prep Strategies to Help Your Children Help ThemselvesTaking the Stress Out of Homework: Organizational, Content-Specific, and Test-Prep Strategies to Help Your Children Help Themselves by Abby Freireich and Brian Platzer (2021).
 The authors "answer the most pressing questions on every parent's mind: How much should I get involved, what does constructive help look like, and how can I help my child work independently?"

-Teachers: Keep parents informed about the purpose of the Common Core standards and engaged in their children’s math education.
+Teachers: Keep parents informed about the standards you address when teaching math.
+Help parents to engage in their children’s math education.

 Friendly reminder GifTo help parents, "make homework assignments as straightforward and comprehensible as possible, so that parents can understand them.
 More important than teaching a method and practicing a method (especially one not familiar to families), is ensuring that a student selects the method that makes sense to her and from which she can efficiently and accurately reach a solution.
 Parents are then able to support the student with methods they know.
 If the goal of the homework is to provide practice with a new method, then teachers should support families by sending home worked examples of new methods or providing online links that explain the method, among other strategies" (Bay-Williams, Duffett, & Griffith, 2016, p.
 44).